manavm1990/next-app-router-tailwind-mui-starter/README.md

 This limitation is due to the lack of interoperability between NextJS and MUI (specifically `@emotion`).
 See [this issue](https://github.com/mui/material-ui/issues/34898).
 Once this is resolved, we can remove `'use client'` from most of the components.

+Read more about [the `use client` directive](https://nextjs.org/docs/getting-started/react-essentials#the-use-client-directive).
+It's not ideal, but it's not the end of the world.
+For now, we are actually bypassing much of the advantage of the _App Router_ feature...for now!

 ## Code Quality

 It includes ESLint, Prettier, and TypeScript support out of the box.
 It includes appropriate [VS Code settings](./.vscode/settings.json) to ensure a consistent development experience.